DeuxEx/LogAnalyzer/README.md

 The inifile:

-An inifile are read during the execution start of GUI and there are currently 4 values read from this file:
+An inifile are read when you click the "Read inifile" button, and there are currently 4 values read from this file:

 The active lines starts with [1],[2],[3] of [4], watch how I have typed in the examplefile.